LLNL/RAJA/docs/sphinx/tutorial.rst

   D_{xx} p^{n} = \frac{1}{h^2} \left( c_0 p^{n} + \sum_{k=1}^N c_k \left( p^{n}_{i+k,j} + p^{n}_{i-k,j} \right) \right), \\
   D_{yy} p^{n} = \frac{1}{h^2} \left( c_0 p^{n} + \sum_{k=1}^N c_k \left( p^{n}_{i,j+k} + p^{n}_{i,j-k} \right) \right) .

-The subscript :math:`n` denotes the :math:`n-th` timestep and the subscripts :math:`i,j` corresponds to a location on the grid.
+The superscript :math:`n` denotes the :math:`n-th` timestep and the subscripts :math:`i,j` corresponds to a location on the grid.
 In this example we choose the spatial discretization to be of fourth order (stencil width :math:`N=2`).
 The resulting kernel for the acoustic wave equation is given by

 .. literalinclude:: ../../examples/example-wave.cpp
-                    :lines: 279-312
+                    :lines: 249-282

 Notably, we have included the ``RAJA_HOST_DEVICE`` decorator in the lambda to create a portable kernel that may be executed on either the CPU (with a variety of execution policies) the GPU (via the ``cuda_exec`` policy).